-- Attend an Informational Open House virtually or at the school.
-This provides students with information about our program and a clear understanding of the program's commitment and requirements. - Attend an approved doula training or birth assistant course of at least 15 hours within the last 2 years, or hold a current doula certification, or provide proof of employment (if currently working as a doula or birth assistant).
+Attend an Informational Open House virtually or at the school.
+This provides students with information about our program and a clear understanding of the program's commitment and requirements.

 Enrollment

 In order to enroll in the Direct-Entry Program, prospective students must: